• Skip to primary navigation

 Full count Real Killer Type 2 jacket back button cinches

-The waist cinches, or Waist epaulettes, changed on Type II
+The waist cinches, or waist epaulettes, changed on Type II

 “Without the knife pleats, it would probably lose its shape very easily.
 It looks great, so why not?” says Claxton.
 “In some models they align with the buttons, on some they don’t, on some they have less.
 Some really early Montgomery Ward-style jackets will just have one in the middle.”

-Full count real killer type 2 denim jacket
+Peter type 2 denim jacket

-Examples of Modern Type II Jackets
+Notable Type II Jackets

 Who Should Buy a Type II Jacket?

-• Slimmer taller guys with broad shoulders
+• Slimmer or taller guys with broad shoulders

 Who Shouldn’t Buy a Type II Jacket?